-Born of Noelle and Michel Lalu, musicians from the ‘70s French progressive act Polene, Viv Lalu has released a surplus of recordings through an array of different bands and projects since 1997.
+Born of Noelle and Michel Lalu, musicians from the ‘70s French progressive act Polene, Vivien has released a surplus of progressive rock/metal recordings through an array of different bands and projects since 1997.
 At the turn of the millennium Lalu played keys for two underground progressive metal bands from Paris, Sad Warden and then Mind’s Orchard.
-In 2002, he was hired by Hubi Meisel (ex-Dreamscape vocalist) to compose and record keyboards for his solo album EmOcean.
+In 2002, he was hired by Hubi Meisel (ex-Dreamscape) to compose and record keyboards for his solo album EmOcean.
 The following year he did the same for Meisel’s sophomore album Kailash.
 Both of these albums were released by Lion Music.

 These accomplishments helped Lalu to secure score and soundtrack work for film and television.
 Over the last few years he has written many cues for the orchestral soundtrack for the Warner Bros movie Seuls Two and for the show Science X made in association with Lucasfilm Ltd. Additionally he joined the production team behind Laszlo Jones in order to assist the recording and production of Banana Nation (Universal Music Group).
 Lalu has composed many soundtracks for French television, music and sound effects for Neko Entertainment, besides working as a sound designer for Ubisoft Entertainment and much more.